 Generally, all pasta that we buy from grocery stores has package instructions on how to cook them.
 Cooking time may depend on the size, shape, and thickness of the pasta.
 The cooking time of these different kinds of pasta can run from 1 minute to 15 minutes.
 Spaghetti noodles, for example, have almost the same 8 minutes of cooking time.

 To be sure that your pasta will not be overcooked, remove the pasta from the pot with one minute left of the cooking time and drain.
-While the pasta may not be very well cooked, cooking will still continue if you do not pour cold water into it.
+While the pasta may not be very well cooked, cooking will continue if you do not pour cold water into it.

 Check for Doneness 2 Minutes Before Cooking Time Elapses